Networking

 Getting Started

 Making the decision to start building your web of professional relationships is the first step.
-Below is a list of things to keep in mind when you have the opportunity to connect in-person with alumni and other professional connections--friends of your family and family of your friends are both good places to start.
+Below is a list of things to keep in mind when you have the opportunity to connect in person with alumni and other professional connections - friends of your family and family of your friends are both good places to start.
 Find more helpful tips in this guide: Making and Using your Network

 Resources

 As a student at Whitman, you have access to two powerful resources to help you research and connect with Whitman graduates working across the professional spectrum.
-Before you reach out, make sure that you have developed a strategy that includes: the purpose for your request, questions you’d like answers to, a solid introductory email (like the one we found here), a list of people you’re interested in learning about.
+Before you reach out, make sure that you have developed a strategy that includes: the purpose for your request, questions you’d like answers to, a solid introductory email (like the one we found here), and a list of people you’re interested in learning about.

 Activities